nobitagit/heroku-invoices-to-pdf/readme.md

-# Heroku invoices PDF downloader
+# Heroku invoices to PDF

-Automatically access your Heroku invoices and generate a PDF from them.
+Automatically access your Heroku invoices, generate and download a PDF from them.

 ## Why is this useful?